PRIVACY NOTICE AND GENERAL DATA PROTECTION REGULATION (GDPR)

 Ecolism will retain your personal information on the system for as long as we need to for the success of open projects and programs that support Ecolism.

 We keep contact information such as mailing list information) until a user unsubscribes or requests that we delete the information from our live systems.

 Names and contact details held for marketing purposes will be stored until the user deletes such data and closes the account.

-If a user purchases a book on myecocity.co.uk, the details of the card payment will be deleted immediately after the transaction.
-Invoices and receipts related to myecocity.co.uk will be retained for 7 years after the close of the calendar year’s audit, by the instruction of our financial consultants ( auditors & bookkeepers).
+If a user purchases a book on myecocity.co.uk, the card payment details will be deleted immediately after the transaction.
+Invoices and receipts related to myecocity.co.uk will be retained for 7 years after the close of the calendar year’s audit, on the instruction of our financial consultants (auditors & bookkeepers).

-As explained above, we are relying on your explicit consent to process your information in the categories above.
+As explained above, we rely on your explicit consent to process your information in the above categories.
 You provided this consent when you registered and agreed to the terms and conditions.

-You have the right to withdraw this consent at any time, but this will not affect the lawfulness of any processing activity that we have carried out prior to you withdrawing your consent.
+You have the right to withdraw this consent at any time, but this will not affect the lawfulness of any processing activity we have carried out before you withdraw your consent.

-Additionally, information about how you use our website is collected automatically using ‘’cookies’’.
-Cookies are text files placed on your computer to collect standard internet log information and visitor behaviour information.
-This information is used to track visitor use of the website and to compile statistical reports on website activity.
+Additionally, information about how you use our website is collected automatically using ‘’cookies’.
+Cookies are text files placed on your computer to collect standard internet log information and visitor behavior information.
+This information is used to track website visitor use and compile statistical reports on website activity.